 For the boys who lived in the ground.

-The poem opens with an argument: it clears a place for itself by dismissing other poems that have come before.
 The first two stanzas of White's poem assert that the real question isn't the character or meaning of the First World War.
 It doesn't matter whether the war is gloriously heroic or savagely misguided and meaningless.
-Instead, this poem dedicates itself to singing "of the weariness of the thing," the numbing tedium of warfare and perhaps life itself, in all its stasis, boredom, and enforced inactivity.
+Instead, the poem sings "of the weariness of the thing," the numbing tedium of warfare and perhaps life itself, in all its stasis, boredom, and enforced inactivity.

 The poem whispers a seldom talked of truth: mastering one's mind when "poisoned thoughts" fester and "the beast comes out at times" demands a "different kind of courage" than the bravery needed to charge enemy lines.
-Orders were given every morning to prepare for an attack, and the stand-to was typically followed by an hour of waiting until the stand-down order was given and breakfast followed.
 This poem isn't concerned with the soldiers who leap "over the top," but instead with the much more real "boys who live in the ground."
 Their enemy is not only the Germans, but the damp, the rats, and the endless circle of their own thoughts.

 What "sickens a fighting soul" isn't the whine of the shrapnel – death is ever present and these are men who have literally and repeatedly stared death in the face.
 What saps their spirits is the paralysis that has been imposed on them: every man has surrendered control of himself to a larger force that demands endurance more often than gallantry.

 |In an instant, the boredom vanishes?|

 Advertisements of the time promised to alleviate the boredom: the portable gramophone was offered as an answer to life's existential question.